snowfallen/php-leet-code/src/Easy/LongestCommonPrefix/README.md

 ### Solution

-# Longest Common Prefix

-## Description

-This PHP class `LongestCommonPrefix` provides a method `getLongestCommonPrefix` to find the longest common prefix among an array of strings.

-## Function Explanation

 The `getLongestCommonPrefix` function takes an array of strings `$words` as input and returns the longest common prefix as a string.